WICG/controlled-frame/SecurityPrivacyQuestionnaire.md

 ## [2.8 Does this specification allow an origin to send data to the underlying platform?](https://www.w3.org/TR/security-privacy-questionnaire/#send-to-platform)

-Controlled Frame does not support overriding existing operating system APIs directly.
+Controlled Frame does not provide a means of communicating with the underlying platform.

-An embedded page may use a separate feature such as an IWA API or a regular web API that allows sending data to the underlying platform.
+Embedded content may use a separate feature such as an IWA API or a regular web API that allows sending data to the underlying platform.
 Through that mechanism, it would then be possible for an IWA to interact with the underlying platform.

 ## [2.9 Do features in this specification enable access to device sensors?](https://www.w3.org/TR/security-privacy-questionnaire/#sensor-data)